jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-However, in cases where your application component or class is not managed by Spring and you need a reference to the cache instance at runtime, SBDG provides the abstract `org.springframework.geode.cache.SimpleCacheResolver` class (see its {spring-boot-data-geode-javadoc}/org/springframework/geode/cache/SimpleCacheResolver.html\[Javadoc\]).
+However, in cases where your application component or class is not managed by Spring and you need a reference to the cache instance at runtime, [spring-boot-gemfire-name] provides the abstract `org.springframework.geode.cache.SimpleCacheResolver` class (see its {spring-boot-data-geode-javadoc}/org/springframework/geode/cache/SimpleCacheResolver.html\[Javadoc\]).